CloudsDocker/cloudsdocker.github.io/source/_posts/2017-01-14-Java-8-Default.md

 # Stream
 “The purpose of streams isn’t just to convert from one collection to another; it’s to be able to provide a common set of operations over data.”

+# Collector

+There are various built-in collectors.

+## partitioningBy
+To split a stream into two groups, one for 'trueGroup' and another group